-ADAWITCZYK.COM –is delighted that our partnership continues with the Victor Kalabis & Zuzana Ruzickova Foundation and we’re honoured to name our competition in her memory.
+ADAWITCZYK.COM –is delighted that our partnership continues with the Victor Kalabis & Zuzana Ruzickova Foundation and we’re honored to name our competition in her memory.

 Celebrating the life and career of one of the world’s leading harpsichordists Zuzana Ruzickova and her invaluable role in promoting pieces by modern composers on period instruments.

-This year we are looking for a chamber music composition for baroque violin, baroque flute, viola da gamba, and harpsichord of between 4-6 minutes duration (please see full competition rules).
+For the 2022 competition, we asked for a chamber music composition for baroque violin, baroque flute, viola da gamba, and harpsichord of between 4-6 minutes duration (please see full competition rules).

 Learn more about Ada Witczyk.